Marc Scibilia: Career

 In March 2020, Samsung released their "Stay Apart, Stay Together" worldwide ad campaign promoting the use of their technology products to stay connected to family and friends while staying apart due to the global COVID-19 pandemic.
-Scibilia's 2010 demo of his song "How Bad We Need Each Other" was chosen as the song for the ad and in April of that year Scibilia released the 10-year old demo.
-Later that year non-profit organization Water.org used the song for their new PSA campaign featuring co-founder and actor, Matt Damon.
+Scibilia's 2010 demo of his song "How Bad We Need Each Other" was chosen as the song for the ad, and in April of that year, Scibilia released the 10-year old demo.
+Later that year, non-profit organization Water.org used the song for their new PSA campaign featuring co-founder and actor, Matt Damon.

 In November 2020, Scibilia released his sophomore album, Seed of Joy, which featured contributions by Brian Fallon (The Gaslight Anthem), Cory Wong (Vulfpeck, Jon Batiste), Mike Sabbath (Lizzo, Jonas Brothers), Jake Sinclair (Panic!
-At The Disco, Beck), Nolan Sipe (Zac Brown Band, Dave Matthews Band), Jon Nite (Keith Urban, Luke Bryant) and was mixed by Michael Brauer (The Rolling Stones, John Mayer, Coldplay).
-The album, mostly written by Scibilia whom also played most of the instruments and recorded it himself in his basement studio, centered around Scibilia's experiences earlier in 2020 when his father was diagnosed with terminal brain cancer and later died while at the same time he and his wife welcomed their first child into the world.
+At The Disco, Beck), Nolan Sipe (Zac Brown Band, Dave Matthews Band), and Jon Nite (Keith Urban, Luke Bryant), and was mixed by Michael Brauer (The Rolling Stones, John Mayer, Coldplay).
+The album, mostly written by Scibilia whom also played most of the instruments and recorded it himself in his basement studio, centered around Scibilia's experiences earlier in 2020 when his father was diagnosed with terminal brain cancer and later died, while at the same time, he and his wife welcomed their first child.

-By mid-2020, Scibilia began construction on his new backyard studio in East Nashville, TN.
-The studio, named after his long-time dog, Lander, was completed by the end of the year and it is where Scibilia now writes, records and produces all his music.
+By mid-2020, Scibilia began construction on his new backyard studio in East Nashville, Tennessee, called Good Lander Studios.
+The studio, named after his long-time dog, Lander, was completed by the end of the year and it is where Scibilia currently writes, records and produces all his music.

-In 2021, Scibilia released a new single "Rivals" followed by "Wild World (Acoustic)" which became bonus tracks along with "This Dream (Acoustic)" and "Already Miss You (Acoustic)" on the Seed of Joy (Deluxe Edition) which came out in April 2021.
+In 2021, Scibilia released a new single, "Rivals", followed by an acoustic single, "Wild World", which became bonus tracks along with two more acoustic singles, "This Dream" and "Already Miss You" on the deluxe edition of Seed of Joy which came out in April 2021.

-In 2022, Scibilia collaborated on the single "Smile" with singer/songwriter Mat Kearney and the two toured together in November across the mid-west of the US.
+In 2022, Scibilia collaborated on the single "Smile" with singer-songwriter Mat Kearney, and the two toured together in November across the mid-west of the US.
 The duo toured again in February 2023 across the east coast.

 In June 2023, Scibilia released his third album Mindy.

 In November 2024, Scibilia released his fourth album More To This.

-In February 2025, Scibilia embarked on his first world headline tour, selling out venues across the globe.
-The tour will continue through May 2025.
+In February 2025, Scibilia embarked on his first world headline tour, selling out venues across the globe, and the tour ran through May 2025.